sugi-shun/domflat/README.md

-# DOM-FLAT: DOM Flattening and Reconstruction Kit
+# domflat: DOM Flattening and Reconstruction Kit

 ## Overview

-This repository provides a specialized toolset, **DOM-FLAT**, for converting an HTML Document Object Model (DOM) structure into a flattened, data-centric CSV format and rebuilding the original HTML from that CSV.
-This is highly useful for generating **labeled data for machine learning models** that require structured context and content of web pages.
+This repository provides a specialized toolset, domflat, for converting an HTML Document Object Model (DOM) structure into a flattened, data-centric CSV format and rebuilding the original HTML from that CSV.

-The process uses **Depth-First Search (DFS)** for consistent ordering and employs the **`{idXXX}`** format to explicitly link parent and child elements within the flat CSV structure.

 ## Requirements